RSS Feed

 Hiking to Stanton

-We are up at 7:30 as usual, and have a big breakfast: Muesli, egg and bacon, coffee.
-Then it’s on the road for a short drive to Stanton, which is (yet another) beautiful little village.
-First a word about the weather: it continues to astonish us how incredibly gorgeous it is.
-The skies have drifts of a few white clouds but the sun is shining madly, and it is 80 degrees.
-Everyone we meet is incredulous about our splendid weather.
-It is absolutely refreshing, and to keep it “hikeable” there’s a lovely crisp breeze.
-At night, the sky is clear as a bell, and the moon is a harvest moon, huge and golden in the black Cotswolds sky.
+We were up at 7:30 as usual, and had a big breakfast: Muesli, egg and bacon, coffee.
+Then it’s on the road for a short drive to Stanton, which is (yet another) charming little village.
+First a word about the weather: it continued to astonish us how incredibly gorgeous it was.
+The skies had drifts of a few white clouds but the sun was shining madly, and it was 80 degrees.
+Everyone we met was delighted with the continuous sunshine.
+It was so refreshing; keeping it “hikeable” was a lovely crisp breeze.
+At night, the sky was clear as a bell, and the moon a harvest moon, immense and golden in the black Cotswolds sky.

 An old English church graveyard

-Anyway: we drive to Stanton and park the car, preparatory for our hike from Stanton to Stanway, Snowshill, Buckland, inadvertently through Laverton and then back to Stanton.
+Anyway: we drove to Stanton and parked the car, preparatory for our hike from Stanton to Stanway, Snowshill, Buckland, inadvertently through Laverton and then back to Stanton.
 I thought Broadway delightful, but for me, these towns are the real thing!
 What a lovely, lovely hike.
-We start before 10AM, and finish around 4PM.
+We started before 10AM, and finished around 4PM.

 Laverton